-VOICES uses its twelve years of experience providing support services to victims’ families and survivors to advise other communities impacted by traumatic events.
+VOICES uses its fourteen years of experience providing support services to victims' families and survivors to advise other communities impacted by traumatic events.

 With the assistance of our professional staff, family members go through the emotional, but healing process of organizing their photographs and personal keepsakes to create a meaningful tribute to their loved one.

 Creating artwork is an effective way to promote healing for both the healing for both the artist and the recipient.
 VOICES works with the Seattle Art Project and the Remember September Mail Art Initiative to foster healing through art.